 Most of the rooms of the Amatara Wellness Resort follow a villa or pavilion concept.
-Last year, we stayed in a Pool Pavilion with a beautiful view and a small private pool.
-This year, we stayed in a Pavilion which was identical to the Pool Pavilion except that it had no private pool.
+When we first stayed at the Amatara, we chose a Pool Pavilion with a beautiful view and a small private pool.
+The second time, we stayed in a Pavilion which was identical to the Pool Pavilion except that it had no private pool.
 We chose it because we spent most of the time at the beach or at the other pools at the resort (plus, there were quite a few mosquitoes around the private pool – I guess because of all the greenery around it).

 I can highly recommend the Pavilions.
 All the Pavilions are really private and the greenery around them allows you privacy.
-However, greenery also means mosquitoes… Next time, I would like to stay in the Ocean Cape rooms, which seem to be like normal spacious rooms.
+However, greenery also means mosquitoes… If you would like to avoid that, try the Bay View or Ocean Cape rooms (see below).

 The Amatara Wellness Resort has one major infinity pool area right behind the reception.
 The view is truly beautiful.
 However, I found an even better place – because it was more quiet and I basically had the area for myself: at The Retreat, there is a small infinity pool and the view is also stunning.

 I think a lot of guests do not realize that there is another pool in that area of the resort because it is not marked in the hotel map.
 There is a restaurant right next to the pool with a great lounge (see below).

 I think the pictures speak for themselves. 😉